MTlyx/MTlyx/README.md

 --->

 - 👋 Hello, I’m @MTlyx and my nickname is Tlyx. (he/his)
-- 🎂 I was born on 09/11/2004, so I'm 18 years old
 - 🌍 I live in Paris
-- 🌱 I’m currently learning python , C
 - 👀 I’m interested in the cybersécurity
-- 📝 I am currently studying in a DUT of network and telecommunications (1/3 years)
-- 👨‍🎓 I planning to do a masters in the same field
-- 📫 How to reach me right now u can't